ccerezo/cast-app/README.md

 php artisan db:seed --class=ClienteSeeder

+addInventario
+productos
+after
+insert
 BEGIN
     IF NEW.id > 0 THEN
 	    INSERT INTO inventarios(entradas, ultima_entrada, salidas, stock, producto_id, created_at)
         VALUES(NEW.stock, NEW.created_at, 0,NEW.stock,NEW.id,NEW.created_at);
+    END IF ;
+END

+actualizarInventario
+productos
+after
+update
+BEGIN
+    UPDATE inventarios
+    SET entradas = (entradas + (NEW.stock-OLD.stock)), stock = (stock + (NEW.stock-OLD.stock)), ultima_entrada = NEW.updated_at
+    WHERE id = NEW.id;
+END

+eliminarInventario
+productos
+before
+delete
+BEGIN
+    IF OLD.id > 0 THEN
+	    DELETE from inventarios WHERE id = OLD.id;
     END IF ;
 END